tetratelabs/eg-backstage-demo/README.md

 ## Playing around

+> **Warning**: Some of the commands takes a while, be patient.

-After you have a running cluster with Envoy Gateway installed, you need to build the Backstage App, you can run the following command (⚠️ This takes a while, be patient):
+After you have a running cluster with Envoy Gateway installed, you need to build the Backstage App, you can run the following command:

 ```console
 make build